ndierckx/combiSV/README.md

 Combine structural variation outputs from long sequencing reads into a superior call set

-**Last updates: 20/07/21 version 2.0**
+**Last updates: 09/11/21 version 2.1**
-- SV calls from cuteSV can be added to combiSV
-- Only Sniffles or cuteSV is obligatory to run combiSV
+- Only Sniffles, pbsv, SVIM or cuteSV are mandatory to run combiSV
 - Improved precision

 ### Getting help